 After you’ve completed the document, it’s time to review.
 Make sure your text is error-free and large enough to read.
 Did you include all relevant information, and is it organized under the right categories?
 Try sending a URL to a colleague and inviting them to comment or collaborate with you.

 If you hate creating unnecessary accounts, don’t worry.
-To make your diagramming experience even easier, Lucidchart is integrated with Google Apps, Confluence, and other business tools.
+To make your diagramming experience even easier, Lucidchart is integrated with G Suite, Confluence, and other business tools.
 Try it today!